afumchris/aws-bootcamp-cruddur-2023/journal/week1.md

 ### Container Security

 To ensure the security of containerized applications, I focused on identifying and fixing any vulnerabilities.
-I utilized Snyk, a container security tool, to scan our containers for potential security issues.
+I utilized Snyk, a container security tool, to scan containers for potential security issues.

 ![](assets/snyk.png)